able-test/able-test/README.md

 #### PREREQUISITES

-- IF USING UMAMI DASHBOARD - AWS account and credentials configured on local machine, aws-cdk installed globally
+- IF USING UMAMI DASHBOARD:
+  - AWS account and credentials configured on local machine
+  - aws-cdk installed globally
 - `npm` installed
 - Have handy your
-  1. Cloudflare EMAIL
+  - Cloudflare EMAIL
-  2. Cloudflare GLOBAL API_KEY
+  - Cloudflare GLOBAL API_KEY
-  3. Cloudflare ACCOUNT_ID
+  - Cloudflare ACCOUNT_ID
-  4. Cloudflare ZONE_ID for the site you will be testing against
+  - Cloudflare ZONE_ID for the site you will be testing against

 #### TO USE